-Exhibit No. Description (where a report is indicated below, that document has been previously filed with the SEC and the applicable exhibit is incorporated by reference thereto) 3.1 Restated Certificate of Incorporation of the Company.
+Exhibit No. Incorporation by Reference (where a report is indicated below, that document has been previously filed with the SEC and the applicable exhibit is incorporated by reference thereto) 3.1 Restated Certificate of Incorporation of the Company.
 Exhibit No. 3.(i) to our Form 8-K filed August 22, 2006 (File No. 001-13881).
 3.2 Amended and Restated Bylaws.
 Exhibit No. 3.(i) to our Form 8-K filed November 12, 2008 (File No. 001-13881).
-4.1 Form of 3.000% Series K Notes No. R-1 Due 2019.
-Exhibit No. 4.1 to our Form 8-K filed February 27, 2012 (File No. 001-13881).
-4.2 Form of 3.000% Series K Notes No. R-2 Due 2019.
-Exhibit No. 4 to our Form 8-K filed March 14, 2012 (File No. 001-13881).
 12 Statement of Computation of Ratio of Earnings to Fixed Charges.
 Filed with this report.
 31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a).
 Filed with this report.
 31.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14(a).
 Filed with this report.
 32 Section 1350 Certifications.
 Furnished with this report.
 101.INS XBRL Instance Document.
 Submitted electronically with this report.
 101.SCH XBRL Taxonomy Extension Schema Document.
 Submitted electronically with this report.
 101.CAL XBRL Taxonomy Calculation Linkbase Document.
 Submitted electronically with this report.
 101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
 Submitted electronically with this report.
 101.LAB XBRL Taxonomy Label Linkbase Document.
 Submitted electronically with this report.
 101.PRE XBRL Taxonomy Presentation Linkbase Document.
 Submitted electronically with this report.